 Title of the project/brief

 The PRInCiPleS Framework for Design Plans & Explanations.
 A full paper with example can be found here.
 This is intended to be used at the start of the project to gain an understanding of the project.
 This is by no means rigid.
 Adapt it to the individual project.
+I also have an example of an ongoing UX Brief.

 Frame the problem